choice404/botbox/README.md

 go install github.com/choice404/botbox/v2@latest
 ```

+Bot Box will automatically create a global configuration file at `$HOME/.config/botbox/config.json` when you first run any command.
+This file stores your CLI preferences, update settings, and default values.

 ---

 ## 💡 Usage

-Bot Box provides several commands to help you manage your bot project.
+Bot Box provides several commands to help you manage your bot project and CLI configuration.

+### Project Management

-### Create a new Bot Box project
+#### Create a new Bot Box project

 ```sh
 botbox create